The best celebration time in Australia!

-Litha (pronounced Lith-Ah), also known as Midsummer, is the Summer Solstice celebration.
+Litha (pronounced Lith-Ah) is the Summer Solstice celebration.
 This marks the longest day of the year and is a time of great joy and strength.
 It is a powerful time when both Mother Nature and the Sun are at their fullest.

 Before we go any further, I’m going to try and clear some things up.

 Christmas is not Yule and Yule is not Christmas.
 Christmas is a Christian celebration of those particular days and not reliant on the season.
 On the other hand, Yule is a seasonal celebration that lands in Winter, which works fine for those in the Northern Hemisphere but not for those of us down south.
 So to say merry Yule to an Aussie when it’s summer, it just doesn’t work, just say happy holidays or Blessed Litha to you.

 Traditionally, it’s from the 19th to the 22nd of June, in the Northern Hemisphere.
 In the South, however, lands around Christmas time, around the 20th to the 23rd of December.